tydangelo18/tydangelo18/README.md

 # Hi there 👋, I'm Ty D'Angelo

 I am a Full Stack Developer from Austin, TX.
-I enjoy working with React, MongoDB, and UI/UX Design.
-I have a background in accounting, and I enjoy learning new technologies & bowling in my free time.
+I enjoy working with React, Solidity, and UI/UX Design.
+I have a background in accounting, and I enjoy learning new technologies & collaborating with other Developers.

 :floppy_disk: Please check out my [**portfolio**](https://tydangelo.com).